 In the bachelor's degree program "Applied Data Science", in-depth knowledge of data analysis is taught, building on the fundamentals of computer science and mathematics.
 Furthermore, students learn how to apply the learned methods for data analysis in an application subject they choose.

 The domain of data analysis includes aspects of machine learning, statistics, pattern recognition, and the infrastructures needed for efficient analysis.
-Students can choose Economics, Biology/Bioinformatics, Digital Humanities, Medical Informatics, Breeding Informatics, Physical Modeling and Data Analysis, and Computational Sustainability as application subjects.
+Students can choose Digital Business Administration, Biology/Bioinformatics, Digital Humanities, Medical Informatics, Breeding Informatics, Physical Modeling and Data Analysis, and Computational Sustainability as application subjects.

 The bachelor's degree program "Applied Data Science" requires a total of 180 credit points to be earned.
 The study program is divided into the areas of subject studies, professionalization and bachelor thesis.
 Detailed information on the structure of the study program, on application subjects and on modules can be found in the module directory under the link "Regulations" in the right column.
 Sample study plans can be found in the examination and study regulations.